davidoram/beaker/docs/architecture.md

 - If the product doesn’t exist, it is created with a starting quantity of 0.
 - The `quantity` is added to the current stock.
 - ❌ Rejects if the quantity is `<= 0`.
+- Returns the new stock level

 ### `inventory-drawdown`

 - Accepts a `product-sku` and a `quantity`.
-- If the product doesn’t exist, it is created with a starting quantity of 0.
+- ❌ If the product doesn’t exist, return an error and reject the call
 - The `quantity` is subtracted from the current stock.
 - ❌ Rejects if the result would reduce inventory below 0.
+- Returns the new stock level

 ### `inventory-show`